Garlic is one of my favorite plants to grow in the garden.

 Companion planting is a great way to improve the health of your garden and keep unwanted pests at bay.
 It can help limit the need for using organic insecticide in your garden.

-Garlic is similar to basil as a companion plant, meaning it can be planted throughout your garden and will help with a wide variety of problems that might otherwise arise.
+Garlic is an excellent companion plant, similar to basil, meaning it can be planted throughout your garden and will help with a wide variety of problems that might otherwise arise.

 Since garlic takes up little space and will grow under almost any conditions, it can thrive as long as it has full sun.